Open this section in incognito mode

 Try to avoid conflict, leave the room and call the emergency number “102".

-Contact a medical facility if you have been injured and tell the doctors in detail about the situation.
+Contact a medical institution if you suffer bodily harm and inform the doctors in detail about the situation that has occurred.

 Call the emergency number “102” and report the situation.

-Change your phone number, email address, turn off geolocation settings, change your daily schedule and usual routes.
+Change your phone number, email address, disable geolocation settings, change your daily routine and usual travel routes.

 Remember!
 The main rule of a safe hiding place is SECRECY (only people you trust should know about such a place)

-Postcritical stage
+Post-critical stage

 If there are children in the family